 As rural community leaders, CREC's original incorporators decided to pool their resources, form their own business, and apply for the REA loans that were offered.
 CREC members soon identified their electric cooperative as "the REA," when in reality CREC and the REA were never the same.
 In 1987 CREC paid off the last of its REA loans and obtained financing from private lenders more responsive to CREC's growing suburban needs.

-In 1993 Cuivre River Electric Cooperative and AmerenUE received PSC approval of some boundaries south of Interstate 70 in St. Charles County.
-In 2002 the PSC also approved some boundaries in Lincoln and Warren counties.
-In most cases, each electric supplier continues to serve existing customers in a specific area, but ceases the duplication of facilities.
+In 1993, Cuivre River Electric Cooperative and AmerenUE received PSC approval of some boundaries south of Interstate 70 in St. Charles County.
+In 2002, the PSC also approved some boundaries in Lincoln and Warren counties.
+In most agreements, each electric supplier continues to serve its existing customers, but can reduce the costly, inefficient duplication of facilities.

 CREC is governed by a board of 12 directors who are Cooperative members residing in the Cooperative's 12 districts.
 Directors are elected by Cooperative members at an annual meeting, usually held in August.
 Directors serve a three-year term; four directors are elected each year.
 Each Cuivre River member has one vote.
 Generally speaking, a Cooperative member is a person, family, or business which purchases electricity from the Cooperative.

 Cuivre River Electric is the largest of Missouri's 40 electric cooperatives.
-There are 62,500 member-consumers; 94% are homes and 6% are businesses and industries.
-Based on consumer records and U.S. Census data, Cuivre River serves: 24% of all St. Charles County homes; 68% of all Lincoln County homes; 65% of all Warren County homes; and 15% of all Pike County homes.
+There are nearly 65,000 member-consumers; 94% are homes and 6% are businesses and industries.
+Based on consumer records and U.S. Census data, Cuivre River serves: 23% of all St. Charles County homes; 59% of all Lincoln County homes; 51% of all Warren County homes; and 12% of all Pike County homes.

 Clean, low-cost coal is the primary fuel used to generate electricity for Cuivre River Electric members.
 Hydropower and natural gas are important secondary sources of power, especially when the seasonal demand for energy is high.
 Wind, a renewable resource for alternative electricity generation, is also used to generate electricity for Cuivre River Electric members who wish to purchase Green Power.
 Suppliers include:

-Associated Electric Cooperative, Inc., Springfield, MO, generates electricity at coal and gas based plants in Missouri and Oklahoma.
-AECI also supplies Green Power to meet member requests.
-In addition AECI uses its 37 interchange agreements and 80 interconnection points to make power transactions with other utilities for the benefit of its cooperative members.
+Associated Electric Cooperative, Inc., Springfield, Mo., generates electricity at coal and gas-based plants in Missouri and Oklahoma and partners with suppliers to provide wind and hydro power.
+AECI also uses its 21 interchange agreements and 165 interconnection points to make power transactions with other utilities for the benefit of its cooperative members.
 For more information visit www.aeci.org.